 The tile, however, has been heavily reconstructed.
 Note the banai pattern of alternating glazed and bisque tile on the iwan's underside.

 The courtyard of the Shir Dor.
 We're facing the main entrance, which appears here as the back side of a giant false front.

-Detail.
 A color photograph of this same courtyard was taken about 1910 by Sergei Prokudin-Gorskii and is reproduced in Photographs for the Tsar (1983).
-It shows that the courtyard had lost half its facing; more interesting, perhaps, it also shows that the decorative patterns today are distinctly different from the original ones.
+It shows that the courtyard had lost half its facing; it also shows that the decorative patterns today are distinctly different from the original ones.

-Again, a perhaps discouraging reminder of the extent to which these buildings today are recreations.
+Another reminder that the buildings today are recreations.